bioinfo-pf-curie/mpiBWA/docs/README.md

 This software needs a parallel filesystem for execution.
 The program has been tested with  [Lustre](http://lustre.org/) and [BeeGFS](https://www.beegfs.io/).

-WARNING: be aware that the flock mode (i.e. file locking) on parallel filesystems ([Lustre](http://lustre.org/), [BeeGFS](https://www.beegfs.io/), etc) must must be on,  otherwise the reproducibility is not guaranteed.
+WARNING: be aware that the flock mode (i.e. file locking) on parallel filesystems ([Lustre](http://lustre.org/), [BeeGFS](https://www.beegfs.io/), etc) must be on,  otherwise the reproducibility is not guaranteed.

 ## Algorithm

 The algorithm consists of 3 parts:

 1. MPI jobs create chunks of reads.
-All those chunks contain the same number of nucleotids.
+All these chunks contain the same number of nucleotids.
 2. MPI jobs calls aligner jobs.
 This part invokes BWA MEM algorithm.
-3. MPI jobs write the alignment results in a SAM file or in individual chromosom SAM files.
+3. MPI jobs write the alignment results in a SAM file or in individual chromosome SAM files.
 This part uses shared file pointers.

 ## References

-This work is based on the original bwa aligner written by Li et al.([Burrow-Wheeler Aligner for short-read alignment](https://github.com/lh3/bwa)):
+This work is based on the original bwa aligner ([Burrow-Wheeler Aligner for short-read alignment](https://github.com/lh3/bwa)) written by Li et al.:

 * Li H. and Durbin R. [Fast and accurate long-read alignment with Burrows-Wheeler transform](https://academic.oup.com/bioinformatics/article/26/5/589/211735).
 Bioinformatics, 2010 ([pdf](https://academic.oup.com/bioinformatics/article-pdf/26/5/589/16896917/btp698.pdf)).